 How to Entertain Baby While Cooking

-I can honestly tell you, an entertained baby is less likely to fuss and cry.
+I can honestly tell you that an entertained baby is less likely to fuss and cry.
 And a relaxed baby equals a relaxed parent.
 Fortunately, there are a couple of handy options to entertain your baby.
 Let me share a few of them with you.

 Another option for sitting babies is the Baby Playpen Kids Activity Center where bigger babies and toddlers can sit and play with their toys or with pots and spoons.
 The baccow Musical Activity Table Center is also a great way for the baby to keep busy.
 Different noises and activities keep the baby entertained.
 I recommend you check out my review for more ideas on different activity centers.